port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 #### Add multiple Self-Service Actions of the same type

-One more feature to notice, is the ability to create Self-Service Actions of the same type (e.g. `Create` or `Delete`).
+It is possible to add multiple Self-Service Actions of the same type (e.g. `Create` or `Delete`).

-For instance, you can add 2 `Create` actions to the `Microservice` Blueprint, to support different programming languages:
+For instance, you can add 2 `Create` Self-Service Actions to the `Microservice` Blueprint, to support different programming languages:

 ```json showLineNumbers
 [